Frequently Asked Questions

 How Are We Responding and Communicating?

 Ideas are welcome and encouraged.
-The university will solicit ideas for cost savings and revenue generation via a form that will be available soon.
+The university invites ideas for cost savings and revenue generation via this Qualtrics idea submission form.
 All form submissions will be reviewed by institutional leadership.
 You may also share ideas specific to your own work area directly with your unit leader or supervisor for consideration.

 Out-of-state and international students are vital to our academic community and crucial to our tuition-driven financial model.
 Our team in Enrollment Management, including the Office of Admissions, works diligently year-round to recruit an outstanding class from across Oregon, the U.S., and the world.
 We are actively investing in strategies to enhance recruitment and yield in specific areas, including: